Peter Smyth

+Historic Place

 The Peter Smyth House stands prominently on raised ground in the north end of Port Hood, commanding an unrestricted view of Port Hood Harbour and two off-shore islands.
 Its front elevation is one-and-a-half storeys with two-and-a-half storeys at the rear.
 Built in the mid-1850s, its front façade has a central front entrance with two windows on either side and a Scottish dormer above.
 It is the only house in Inverness County built of dressed stone ashlar masonry.
 Municipal designation covers both the building and surrounding property.

-HERITAGE VALUE
+Heritage Value

 The Peter Smyth House is valued as the finest example of a Georgian stone residence in Inverness County and is one of only three stone houses remaining in the county.
 Built for prominent merchant Peter Smyth, the stone is believed to have been quarried locally in the district of Port Hood.
 In true Georgian style, it has a raised first floor level entrance with a fanlight and sidelights with original stone stairs ascending to it.
 While one-and-a-half storeys at the front, at the rear there are a full two-and-a-half storeys.
 The lower level of the house, (partly below ground level on the front), contains a kitchen with original fireplace, pantry, storage and bedroom.
 It may be the only surviving house in Inverness County with servants quarters.

 The Peter Smyth House is also valued as the home of one of the most prominent Inverness County merchants and politicians of the nineteenth century - Peter Smyth.
 Born in Dublin, Ireland circa 1800, Peter Smyth came to Port Hood in 1830 and established himself as a fish and cattle merchant.
 He was heavily involved in the shipping trade and owned at least two stores for both retail and wholesale businesses.
 He also dealt extensively in land.
 After a period as a Justice of the Peace for Inverness County, he was elected to the Provincial House of Assembly in Halifax and served Inverness County in various sessions from 1847 to 1863.
 In 1867, he was appointed to the Legislative Council, a position which he held until his death in 1879.